robotwilliams/rw-portfolio/content/pages/about.md

 # Robot Williams 🤖

-I'm Rob Williams, a frontend developer and designer dedicated to creating intuitive and engaging digital experiences.
+HELLO I'm Rob Williams, a frontend developer and designer dedicated to creating intuitive and engaging digital experiences.
 With years of experience in web development and design, I specialize in building websites and applications that are both visually appealing and highly functional.

 ## What I Do